arkms/ShoeBox-Reading-Unity/README.md

 ShoeBox-Reading
 ===============

+NEWS in 1.2:
+Add ShoeBoxMaked.cs,, now you can export from Unity to ShoeBox.
+Only select a Texture with sprites and export.

-Version 1.1
+Version 1.2

 This is a Importer from ShoeBox, a free Adobe Air based app for Windows and Mac OSX with game and ui related tools.
 I use it for make Atlas for my games.
-This script can import from SheBox to Unity and configure Texture with is Sprite inside.
+This script can import from ShoeBox to Unity and export form Unity to ShoeBox.

 How to use:
 First in ShoeBox, before save you atlas, select default file format (.xml) and set "Tex Square" in true.